WhiteflagProtocol/whiteflag-standard/wf-specification.md

 purposes.
 They allow test data to be distinguished from real data, especially outside test networks.

-The message that is simulated is refered to as the pseudo message, and is identified by the Pseudo Message Code field, with its data contained in the Pseudo Message Body, as described in [Paragraph 4.4.5.3](#4353-test-message-body).
+The message that is simulated is referred to as the pseudo message, and is identified by the Pseudo Message Code field, with its data contained in the Pseudo Message Body, as described in [Paragraph 4.4.5.3](#4353-test-message-body).